Traceur759/pep-drafts/pep-C.rst

     * Pass the defining class to the underlying C function.

-      The defining class is readily available at the time built-in method objects (``PyCFunctionObject``) are created, so it can be stored in a new struct that extends ``PyCFunctionObject``.
+      The defining class is readily available at the time built-in method object (``PyCFunctionObject``) is created, so it can be stored in a new struct that extends ``PyCFunctionObject``.

 The module state can then be retrieved from the module object via ``PyModule_GetState``.

-Note that this proposal implies that any type whose method needs to access module-global state must be a heap type dynamically created during extension module initialisation, rather than a static type predefined when the extension module is compiled.
+Note that this proposal implies that any type whose method needs to access per-module state must be a heap type, rather than a static type.

 This is necessary to support loading multiple module objects from a single
 extension: a static type, as a C-level global, has no information about